rememberSoftwares/yacana/README.md

 ### Introduction example

 The whole concept of the framework lies here.
 If you understand this following section then you have mastered 80% of Yacana's building principle.
 Like in LangGraph, where you create nodes that you link together, Yacana has a Task() class which takes as arguments a task to solve.
 There are no hardcoded links between the Tasks so it's easy to refactor and move things around.
-The important concept to grasp here is that through these Task() classes you will give instructions to the LLM in a way that the result must be a computable result.
-So instructions must be clear and the prompt to use must reflect that.
+The important concept to grasp here is that through these Tasks you will give instructions to the LLM in a way that the result must be computable. meaning instructions must be clear and the prompt to use must reflect that.
 It's a Task, it's a job, it's something that needs solving but written like it is given as an order!
 Let's see some examples :

 ```python
 # First, let's make a basic AI agent